 Upon completion of this course you will be able to:

-Differentiate the ethical implications of modeling and predictive analytics
+Differentiate the ethical implications of modelling and predictive analytics

 It is recommended that students have completed the following courses: